Global and Population Health

 Courses that comprise this learning track will introduce fundamentals of global and population health in terms of terminology, factors that affect the health of a population, as well as appropriate ways to study in this field.
 Students will have the opportunity to develop a greater understanding of appropriate methodologies for studying population health, as well as will be able to explore specific populations with particular needs in greater depth.

-This track requires students to take a total of 8 courses; 7 Required and 1 Additional
+This track requires students to take a total of 9 courses.

 HSCI 383, Advanced Research Methodologies will develop the understanding of the three primary types of research employed in health sciences: experimental quantitative, observational quantitative, and qualitative.
 For each approach, research procedures will be explored.